 If you're not sure about what type of small business printer you need, head to the bottom of our guide, where we explain the best ways to find and buy the best small business printer that suits your needs.

-- These are the best printers of 2019 from an overall perspective
+- These are the best printers from an overall perspective

 So where do you need to start?
 Even the most modest office will likely be networked, and sharing a resource as useful as a printer is an essential.
 So you should only be looking at printers that are capable of networked use.
 Wired offers speed and robust function for a fixed office.
 Wireless is flexible, cheap to deploy but not as fast in use.